 1 teaspoon vanilla extract

 Combine morsels and sweetened condensed milk in heavy saucepan.
 Warm over lowest possible heat, stirring until smooth.
-Remove from heat; stir in nuts and vanilla.
-Spread evenly into foiled-lined 8 or 9-inch square pan.
-Chill for 2 hours or until firm.
-Lift from pan; remove foil, cut into squares.

 Microwave Oven - Use defrost setting and melt chocolate morsels and sweetened condensed milk.
 Stir until smooth; stir in nuts and vanilla.
 For different flavored fudge use white chocolate, peanut butter or butterscotch flavored morsels.